If your organization is interested in obtaining test certificates, please read the information below.

 Step 3 – Fill in the LRA certificate request form.
 When completing the form, use the LRA number from Step 1.
 Please enter this number in the associated field.
 The middle name and suffix (e.g. Jr, Sr, II, III, etc) are optional, and the middle name may be substituted with an initial (no period) if desired.

-Step 4 - Inform the JITC Test Officers of the request to expedite processing.
+Step 4 - Inform your Test RA or the JITC Test Officers of the request to expedite processing.
 Instructions for retrieving the certificate will be provided when the certificate is issued.